easyTree/githubbrowser/README.md

 are clickable; they, as well as the repository-name header and all links within the README.md open in new browser tabs.

+---

+##### Issues / problems
+  - Random-access seeking through the list using the scroll-thumb -> crash
+  - Not responsive - so, no mobile view :/
+  - Should perhaps hide the view pane when the API credit has expired
+  - Best viewed in Chrome; the vertical scrollbar is broken in Firefox and Edge
+  - Perhaps infinite-/lazy-loaded list wasn't the way to go from a user experience perspective; paging?